Bam4d/Roxxy/README.md

 Roxxy takes away all of the complicated javascript and rendering processes and leaves you with a super simple html page.

+## How?

+Roxxy uses facebook's Proxygen server library to wrap Chromium Embedded Framework as a headless browser.

+Concurrency is achieved by starting several browser instances (currently 20 because its hard coded) and putting them into a pool.
+Each browser is assigned one incoming request at a time, as soon as the HTML has been rendered, this browser is returned back to the pool.

+In theory on large servers, the browser pool could consist of several hundred browsers.. meaning very high throughput

 ## Building

 .. coming soon i need to write a script... :(

+Download and install proxygen
+Download the ceflibs.tar.gz that I need to put online somewhere Gradlew?

 ## Usage